What is a union?

 Unions have made life better for all working Americans by helping to pass laws ending child labor, establishing the eight-hour day, protecting workers’ safety and health and helping create Social Security, unemployment insurance and the minimum wage, for example.
 Unions are continuing the fight today to improve life for all working families in America.

-Today, thousands of security police officer professionals want to join our union SPFPA.
+Today, thousands of Security Police Professionals want to join our union SPFPA.
 The wisest employers understand that when security police officer professionals form unions, their companies also benefit.
 But most employers fight workers’ efforts to come together by intimidating, harassing and threatening them.
 In response, workers are reaching out to their communities for help exercising their freedom to improve their lives.